• Skip to primary navigation

 • Preheat oven to 350°F. Line an 8x8 square baking pan with parchment paper.
 Prepare the topping by mixing together the cinnamon and sugar in a small bowl.
 Set aside.

-• In a large bowl, mix the sugar, canola oil, yogurt, and vanilla extract together.
+• In a large bowl, mix the sugar, oil, yogurt, and vanilla extract together.
 Add in the flour, baking powder, cinnamon, and salt and mix until incorporated.

 • Transfer the batter into the pan.
 Sprinkle the cinnamon sugar mixture evenly on top.
 Bake for 15-18 minutes.
 Allow to cool in the pan completely before cutting into bars.